-There are certain images on the internet that will be considered as spam.
+Certain images on the internet will be considered spam.
 Before you post the image on your wall on other people’s walls, you first have to know if the image is considered as spam or not before you make a post including that image or video.
 Posting spamming images will get you closer to your days in the Facebook jail.
-If you want to make a post about anything, make sure it doesn’t violate any sort of rules set by Facebook.
-The only thing you can do that is by posting only original content on your Facebook.
+If you want to post anything, make sure it doesn’t violate any sort of rules set by Facebook.
+The only thing you can do is by posting only original content on your Facebook.

 ● One Account for One Person

 Having multiple accounts sharing the same number of friends, same friends, same birthdate, same location.
 These are the clues that will get the accounts inside of a Facebook jail.
 This website follows a strict algorithm, the links between accounts explored by the bots.
-These bots have an algorithm to find the linkage between two accounts or even more accounts that share similar traits.
-If the bots find that one of the accounts has the exact same information as the other.
+These bots have an algorithm to find the linkage between two accounts or even more accounts with similar traits.
+Suppose the bots find that one of the accounts has the same information as the other.
 Then you are looking at Facebook jail.

 ● Tagging Random People

-Before you tag anybody that you want to tag, make sure they know you, and you have a good relationship with them.
+Before you tag anybody you want to tag, make sure they know you and have a good relationship with them.
 If they trust you, and you trust them, this will put you on the safe side of Facebook jail.

 ● Know the Website

 Think of it as a computer, while you can spend your time messing your whole computer without knowing any of the information about how to use the computer.
-But eventually, you will create something so bad, this will erase the entire data on the computer, and all you will be left with a black screen.
-The same rule applies here if you want to avoid Facebook jail make sure you follow every rule that has been set up for the user, so you won’t easily get distracted and start doing things that you don’t know.
+But eventually, you will create something so bad, this will erase the entire data on the computer, and you will be left with a black screen.
+The same rule applies here.
+If you want to avoid Facebook jail, make sure you follow every rule that has been set up for the user, so you won’t easily get distracted and start doing things that you don’t know.

 ● Sending Too Many Friend Request Is Not Good

-Blindly sending a friend requests to the people who you don’t know or even have any clue on who they are will get you locked up in the Facebook jail when you want to unlock Facebook.
-Facebook will ask you a lot of questions regarding do you know any of these people who you are friends with.
+Blindly sending friend requests to the people who you don’t know or even have any clue on who they are will get you locked up in the Facebook jail when you want to unlock Facebook.
+Facebook will ask you many questions regarding whether you know any of these people with whom you are friends.
 To check, Facebook will send you their images or status update to clarify that you really know the people that you have been friends with.
 If you fail the test, then your account will be permanently banned from the internet forever.

-Never send friend requests to the people who you don’t know, this will make things much more complicated for your account later on.
+Never send friend requests to people who you don’t know.
+This will make things much more complicated for your account later on.
 Some people will downright report you the second they receive your friend request on their wall.
-A lot of people on Facebook prefer to have a limited amount of friends, so they have the people they know and care about.
+Many people on Facebook prefer to have a limited number of friends, so they have the people they know and care about.
 A strange friend request out of a sudden will leave your account to be banned.

 ● Information Balance